 Winter storm system moving up East Coast for year's first workday

-A winter storm packing heavy snow was rolling into the District of Columbia, northern Virginia and central Maryland overnight, bringing a forecast 3 to 7 inches of snow to the area through Monday afternoon.
+A winter storm packing heavy snow was rolling into the District of Columbia, northern Virginia and central Maryland early Monday, bringing up to 10 inches of snow to the area through the afternoon.
 The system was expected to continue up the East Coast.

+The National Weather Service issued a winter storm warning for the area until 4 p.m.
+EST Monday.
+Wind gusts of up to 35 mph were forecast, and travel was expected to be very difficult because of the hazardous conditions, the weather service said.

+"The timing of this isn't great," said National Weather Service meteorologist David Roth.
+"For the D.C. area, it's morning rush hour.
+At least for places to the Northeast, it'll be closer to midday."

 That was adding to delays for air travelers after the holiday weekend, when thousands of U.S. flights were cancelled or delayed due to the one-two punch of bad weather and the COVID-19 surge.